City Lights: Pre-production

 Chaplin's feature The Circus, released in 1928, was his last film before the motion picture industry embraced sound recording and brought the silent movie era to a close.
 As his own producer and distributor (part owner of United Artists), Chaplin could still conceive City Lights as a silent film.
 Technically the film was a crossover, as its soundtrack had synchronized music and sound effects but no spoken dialogue.
 The dialogue was presented on intertitles.
 Chaplin was first contacted by inventor Eugene Augustin Lauste in 1918 about making a sound film, but he never ended up meeting with Lauste.
 Chaplin was dismissive about "talkies" and told a reporter that he would "give the talkies three years, that's all."
 He was also concerned about how to adjust the Little Tramp to sound films.

 In early 1928, Chaplin began writing the script with Harry Carr.
-The plot gradually grew from an initial concept Chaplin had considered after the success of The Circus, where a circus clown goes blind and has to conceal his handicap from his young daughter by pretending that his inability to see are pratfalls.
+The plot gradually grew from an initial concept Chaplin had considered after the success of The Circus, where a circus clown goes blind and has to conceal his handicap from his young daughter by pretending that his inability to see is an on-going series of pratfalls.
 This inspired the Blind Girl.
 The first scenes Chaplin thought up were of the ending, where the newly cured blind girl sees the Little Tramp for the first time.
 A highly detailed description of the scene was written, as Chaplin considered it to be the center of the entire film.

 For a subplot, Chaplin first considered a character even lower on the social scale, a black newsboy.
 Eventually he opted for a drunken millionaire, a character previously used in the 1921 short The Idle Class.
 The millionaire plot was based on an old idea Chaplin had for a short in which two millionaires pick up the Little Tramp from the city dump and show him a good time in expensive clubs before dropping him back off at the dump, so when he woke up, the Tramp would not know if it was real or a dream.
 This was rewritten into a millionaire who is the Tramp's friend when drunk but does not recognize him when sober.